 When to see a doctor

-If making lifestyle changes does not improve brain function and a person's symptoms persist or get worse, they should speak to a doctor.
-A doctor will usually ask for information about their mental health, diet, and other symptoms before they consider doing further diagnostic tests.
+A doctor will usually ask for information about their mental health, diet, and other symptoms before carrying out tests.

-Finally, many strategies can help reduce the impact of memory lapses or difficulty concentrating, including making lists, sticking to routines, and explaining to friends and family how they can help.
+Tips for reducing the impact of problems with memory and concentration include making lists, sticking to routines, and explaining to friends and family how they can help.